Actions you can take to build support for Constitutional government

 Legislative Correspondent (LC): Answers constituent letters, faxes & emails.
 The LC will usually prepare for the Congressman a periodic summary of how many letters, faxes and emails are for and against each issue.
-Most offices do not reply to out of state/district mail and email, unless you are writing as a representative of an organization or company or if you are a donor or other supporter.
+Offices do not reply to out of state/district mail and email, unless you are writing as a representative of an organization or company, or if you are a donor or other supporter.
 Always ask for a reply if you want one, and expect that most replies will be form letters.

-"Personnel is policy" You may find that many staff have different political views than their Congressman or Senator, thus a good conservative representative can be somewhat neutralized in his effectiveness on our issues by staff not loyal to his philosophy.
-Congressional briefings for new members encourage members to accept 'diversity' by not selecting staff loyal to their philosophy.
+"Personnel is policy."
+You may find that many staff have different political views than their Congressman or Senator, thus a good conservative representative can be somewhat neutralized in his effectiveness on our issues by staff not loyal to his philosophy.
+Congressional briefings for new members actually encourage members to accept 'diversity' by not selecting staff loyal to their philosophy.

 Lobbyists and advocates for big government also seek to befriend representatives and their top staff to convince them that "business-as-usual," more spending, taxes, pork projects, special laws and exemptions, and campaign donations are the way to go.
 That makes YOUR job as a citizen lobbyist all the more important to overcome these layers of protection and often false information.